 Designed for in-room and in-rack systems, the 251 Powered Zone Controller contains all the functionality needed to create a great sounding and flexible Hi-Res Audio zone.

-With two powerful, cool-running channels of on-board amplification, the Meridian 251 can comfortably drive a pair of loudspeakers or a sound bar with our trademark fidelity and High Resolution performance.
+With two powerful, cool-running channels of on-board amplification, the Meridian 251 can comfortably drive a pair of loudspeakers or a sound bar with Meridian's trademark fidelity and High Resolution performance.

 A significant number of control options are provided on the Meridian 251 Zone Controller, including IP control, Meridian Sooloos Control, IR and Digital Active Loudspeaker control.
 In addition, the unit’s front panel features multiple LEDs to indicate source selection, including one that signals MQA playback.
 Configuration via web browser is also available.